Aleka Papariga: Military junta

-She joined KKE in 1968, while it was illegal during the Greek military junta and was active in the prisoners' families' movement.
+She joined KKE in 1968, while it was illegal during the Greek junta and was active in the prisoners' families' movement.

 Third Hellenic Republic

-After the end of the military junta, she became a member of the Bureau of the City Committee of the Athens Party Organization (KOA), and was also active in the women's movement.
+After the restoration of democracy, she became a member of the Bureau of the City Committee of the Athens Party Organization (KOA), and was also active in the women's movement.
 A founding member of the Women's Federation of Greece, she participated in the organization of national events for International Women's Day.
 She was a leading member of the women's movement until 1981, and then active in the Athens Party Organization up to 1991.
 During her activities in the women's movement, she participated in international congresses of the Women's International Democratic Federation, the United Nations, and many international conferences and symposia.

 Papariga has been a member of the Central Committee of KKE since the 10th Congress (May 1978) and of the Politburo of the CC since 1986.
 On 27 February 1991 at the 13th Party Congress, she was elected as Secretary-General of the KKE.
 She was unanimously re-elected as Secretary-General on 26 May 1996, at the 15th Party Congress.
 In February 2009, Papariga was re-elected as Secretary-General at the 18th Party Congress.
 This re-election made her the longest serving General Secretary of the KKE.

 As a KKE candidate in Athens B constituency, Papariga was elected to the Hellenic Parliament in 1993 election.
 On 12 January 2023, it was announced that she would not be a parliamentary candidate and that she would retire from politics after the 2023 election.

 Personal life

 She married the journalist Thanasis Paparigas, with whom she had a daughter, Vasileia, and another child who died at the age of three.
-Her husband died on October 11, 2002, after being seriously injured in a car accident.
+Her husband died on 11 October 2002, after being seriously injured in a car accident.